akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--A remote repository is generally a _bare repository_ — a Git repository that has no working directory.
 Because the repository is only used as a collaboration point, there is no reason to have a snapshot checked out on disk; it’s just the Git data.
 In the simplest terms, a bare repository is the contents of your project’s `.git` directory and nothing else.-->

-Ein externes Repository ist im Allgemeinen ein _einfaches Repository_ – ein Git Repository ohne Arbeitsverzeichnis.
-Weil das Repository nur als Zusammenarbeitspunkt genutzt wird, gibt es keinen Grund, einen Schnappschuss ausgecheckt auf der Festplatte zu haben; es sind nur die Git Daten.
-Mit einfachen Begriffen, ein einfaches Repository ist der Inhalt von Deinem `.git` Verzeichnis in Deinem Projekt und nichts anderes.
+Ein externes Repository ist im Allgemeinen ein _einfaches Repository_ – ein Git-Repository ohne Arbeitsverzeichnis.
+Weil das Repository nur als Zusammenarbeitspunkt genutzt wird, gibt es keinen Grund, einen Schnappschuss ausgecheckt auf der Festplatte zu haben; es sind nur die Git-Daten.
+Mit einfachen Begriffen ist ein einfaches Repository der Inhalt von Deinem `.git` Verzeichnis in Deinem Projekt und nichts anderes.

 <!--## The Protocols ##-->
 ## Die Protokolle ##